Shakespeare Martineau LLP / Penningtons Manches Cooper LLP

 Can anyone (including foreigners) own and occupy real estate in your jurisdiction (including shares in property owning companies)?
 Are there any restrictions?

 Yes.
 Foreigners can own and occupy real estate and can hold shares in property owning companies.
 There are no restrictions on foreigners owning or occupying real estate.
-The UK government have confirmed, however, that they will establish (by early 2021) a public register of beneficial ownership of overseas legal entities that own or purchase property in the UK, or that participate in central government contracts.
+The UK government has now established a public register of beneficial ownership of overseas legal entities that own or purchase property in the UK, or that participate in central government contracts.
 Overseas legal entities that fail to register necessary information about their beneficial owners will be prevented from dealing with UK property (buying, selling, granting a long lease and mortgaging it).

 Are there restrictions on lending for the purchase of real estate by foreign companies?
 If so briefly give an outline?